 [Section 162 amended by No. 81 of 1996 s.
 95; No. 60 of 2006 s.
 118(2).]

-163. Subdivisional plan to be verified and kept as an approved lodged map of subdivision
+163. Subdivisional plan to be verified and kept as approved lodged map of subdivision

 (1) After a scheme of subdivision has been finally decided upon the plan embodying it shall be verified by the Commissioner and the inspector of plans and surveys signing a statement in an approved form on the plan and the plan so verified shall be marked with a distinguishing symbol and kept by the Registrar as an approved lodged map of subdivision and shall as from the date of such verification govern the titles subsequently created and registered under this Act in respect of the block so subdivided or any portion thereof.
 And the remedy of any person having an estate or interest in the land subdivided or in any portion thereof who shall be injured by any certificate of title registered for the purposes of such subdivision shall lie in damages only and the same may be sued for and recovered in manner indicated by section 207.